 Faces for Baby

 There is nothing in this world that will delight your cherub as much as seeing your face close to them, watch you and interact with you.
-Talking to your baby when they are awake, outside time when they are concentrating on something, is very important.
-When child looks at your facial expressions they learn to recognize and relate to different emotions.
+Talking to your baby when they are awake, outside time when they are concentrating on something is very important.
+When a child looks at your facial expressions they learn to recognize and relate to different emotions.

 Massage is an amazing way to bond with the child.
 Soft touch – sensory stimulation that calms the child.
 Touch is essential for brain development and important for skin-to-skin contact.
 Using massage oils helps to keep baby’s skin hydrated.
 Here is our favourite baby massage we do every day.
-I would recommend to use natural oils for massage – almond, coconut and mustard oils are the best choice.
+I would recommend using natural oils for massage – almond, coconut and mustard oils are the best choice.

 Nappy change time and baby dressing.
 When changing baby it is only natural to engage in conversation.
-It is the best time to give your the child undivided attention.
+It is the best time to give you the child undivided attention.
 When putting on clothes – show every piece before putting it on and speak as you dress the child.
 Always let them know what you are about to do – talk them through every step of the process.